-The additional course sessions would take place in Fall of 2020 with dates and times yet to be determined.
+The additional course sessions would take place in Fall and Spring of 2021 with dates and times yet to be determined.
+Locations will include the Twin Cities for sure, additional ones will depend on interest (the additional 18 hours must be done in person).
 Additional fees and payments to Hamline University for credits would apply.
 Please fill out the form below (click here to do it in Google Forms) if you are interested in learning more about this opportunity.

 I get asked this question from time to time, so my brief response to it is below: